🚀

 To build an efficient PRD, consider covering the following areas:

-but leave some freedom to your partner: you want your product to feature a WiFi connection?
+9. But leave some freedom to your partner.
+You want your product to feature a WiFi connection?
 Mention it but do not tell him which chipset he shall use.
 You want a specific finishing?
 Mention it but do not require any specific material.

 Want to get our statement of work?
 Reach out.